Research with positive impact

 Creating an incubator for IMPACT methods through our pilot grant program

-Supporting pilot studies is a critical part of the IMPACT Center’s work and supports our aim to train members of the scientific workforce to partner with stakeholders in using IMPACT methods.
+Pilot studies are a critical part of the IMPACT Center’s work, supporting our aim to train members of the scientific workforce to partner with communities to use IMPACT methods.

-Through our pilot projects, we can extend IMPACT’s talent pipeline, test and refine our methods and toolkits, and connect to stakeholders to understand how best to support the practice and research communities in most effectively integrating youth and family perspectives.
+Through our pilot projects, we can extend IMPACT’s talent pipeline, test and refine our methods and toolkits, and connect to communities and practice partners to understand how best to support these collaborators to most effectively integrate youth and family perspectives into mental health care.

 Using IMPACT Methods to Close the Research to Practice Gap